-- A Phase 2a proof-of-concept trial evaluating safety and efficacy in patients with postpartum depression (GH001-PPD-203); and - A Phase 1 imaging study in patients with TRD, designed to further elucidate the mechanism of action of GH001 (GH001-TRD-104).
+- A Phase 1 clinical pharmacology trial in healthy volunteers (IND-opening study), designed to support bridging to the clinical data generated with the third-party device we currently use in our clinical trials (GH001-HV-106); and - A Phase 1 imaging study in patients with TRD (after the Phase 1 clinical pharmacology trial (GH001-HV-106) has been completed), designed to further elucidate the mechanism of action of GH001 (GH001-TRD-104).

-These trials will help inform our future clinical development plans and shape the most efficient path to market for GH001.
+These trials will help inform our future clinical development plans.
 Subject to completing clinical development, we plan to seek regulatory approval of GH001 in both the United States and Europe.